layer5io/layer5-academy/content/learning-paths/11111111-1111-1111-1111-111111111111/mastering-service-meshes-for-developers/advance-concepts-of-service-meshes/service-security-capabilities/_index.md

 ---
-docType: "Chapter"
-chapterTitle: "Service security capabilities"
+id: "service-security-capabilities"
+title: "Service Security Capabilities of Istio"
 description: "In this chapter, you will learn how to secure your microservices using Istio's service security capabilities, including access control, identity verification, and mutual TLS."
-lectures: 12
 weight: 6
-id: "service-security-capabilities"
-title: "Service Security Capabilities of Istio"
 ---

 {{< chapterstyle >}}